Accelerate Quantum Computing Research

 An NVIDIA DGX™ A100 with eight NVIDIA A100 80GB Tensor Core GPUs can simulate up to 36 qubits, delivering an orders-of-magnitude speedup over a dual-socket CPU server on leading state vector simulations.

-cuStateVec is already being adopted by the leading publicly available simulators. cuStateVec has been integrated into Google’s qsim simulator, part of the Cirq framework, as well as IBM’s Aer simulator within the Qiskit framework.
-Users can download cuQuantum and start using it today wherever they use Cirq or Qiskit.
+cuStateVec is already being adopted by the leading publicly available simulators. cuStateVec has been integrated into Google’s qsim simulator, part of the Cirq framework, IBM’s Aer simulator within the Qiskit framework, and Xanadu’s PennyLane simulator.
+Users can download cuQuantum and start using it today wherever they use Cirq, Qiskit, or PennyLane.
+For more details, check out our cuStateVec blog.

 Tensor Network Method